-The Interface Segregation Principle (ISP) is one of the five essential SOLID design principles.
+The Interface Segregation Principle (ISP) is the “I” in SOLID and one of the five essential SOLID design principles for object-oriented code in C#, VB.NET or Java.
 These principles are guidelines for the proper usage of object-oriented features.
-The principle ISP states that:
+In one sentence, ISP states that:

-Client should not be forced to depend on methods it does not use.
+A client should not be forced to depend on methods it does not use.

 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
 Such shrunken interfaces are also called role interfaces.